 Jodi loved a little black dress.
 In 2009, her friends in Vietnam threw a Little Black Dress party to raise money for her care.
 For many years, our event participants all wore little black tutus in Jodi's honour.
 The little black dress fast became the iconic symbol of the Jodi Lee Foundation.
-For example, teams participating in the New York Marathon and the Little Black Dress Classic Ride did so wearing black tutu's in Jodi's honour.
-NOVEMBER 2010 NEW YORK MARATHON Six bold runners from all over the world met up to complete the 2010 New York Marathon, our first official event.
+For example, teams participating in the New York Marathon and the Little Black Dress Classic Ride did so wearing black tutus in Jodi's honour.

+NOVEMBER 2010 New York Marathon

+Six bold runners from all over the world met up to complete the 2010 New York Marathon, our first official event.
 Jodi Lee Foundation has been represented at every New York Marathon since, raising over \$780,000.
 For some it has been their first ever marathon, for others a lifetime dream, but all have pushed themselves to the limit and raised money for a cause that is extremely close to their hearts.

-JANUARY 2011 LITTLE BLACK DRESS CLASSIC RIDE Fourteen men, many of them Jodi's friends, swapped their business suits for black tutus and peddled more than 1,200km from Melbourne to Adelaide for the inaugural ride for the Little Black Dress.
+JANUARY 2011 LITTLE BLACK DRESS CLASSIC RIDE

+Fourteen men, many of them Jodi's friends, swapped their business suits for black tutus and peddled more than 1,200km from Melbourne to Adelaide for the inaugural ride for the Little Black Dress.

 Raising an astounding \$141,000, the riders were welcomed and cheered as they passed through towns along the route, raising awareness and money as they went.
 Riders came from overseas and interstate to participate, with many sticking a small picture of Jodi on their handlebars to urge them on when times got a little tough.
 This was the first of what was to become an annual event, later known as the Little Black Dress Classic.
-The cyclists taking part raised a total of \$664,000 in the 5 years the event ran.
+The cyclists taking part raised a total of \$664,000 in the five years the event ran.

 The Little Black Dress Classic became synonymous with grit, guts and determination - and of course the little black tutu.
-Link to video here

-JANUARY 2011 LITTLE BLACK DRESS PARTY On 25 January 2011, Jodi would have turned 42 years old.
+JANUARY 2011 LITTLE BLACK DRESS PARTY

+On 25 January 2011, Jodi would have turned 42 years old.
 To celebrate her life, we threw a Little Black Dress party at Glen Ewin Estate which over 350 people attended.

 Since 2011, the Little Black Dress parties have been held by Jodi Lee Foundation and our supporters in Adelaide, Sydney, Melbourne, Brisbane, Singapore and Ho Chi Minh to raise awareness of bowel cancer and funds to support our life-saving initiatives.

 ANNA'S STORY

-'If I hadn't heard about The Jodi Lee

-Foundation who knows how much

-longer I would have waited before

-my bowel cancer was diagnosed.

-Things hadn't been right for a while,

-but at 39 years of age, and being

-pregnant with my fourth child, my

-GP put my symptoms down to

-pregnancy-related issues.'

-Read Anna's full story here

-MARCH 2011 GOBI DESERT MARCH

-When Jodi passed away, Alistair Cavill pledged he would do something in her honour.
-True to his word, Alistair completed the Gobi March - a gruelling seven-day, 250km self-supported run across the Gobi Desert in China.

-Raising more than \$33,000, Alistair battled high altitude, temperatures in excess of 58 degrees celsius, blisters and camel spiders to finish 37th out of 150 race starters - with just 100 people completing the race.
+'If I hadn't heard about the Jodi Lee Foundation who knows how much longer I would have waited before my bowel cancer was diagnosed.
+Things hadn't been right for a while, but at 39 years of age, and being pregnant with my fourth child, my GP put my symptoms down to pregnancy-related issues.'

 AJ'S STORY

 Late in 2010, AJ had been feeling a little discomfort, but like many others, she put it down to being busy.
 Hearing Jodi's story through our Little Black Dress Classic event motivated AJ to arrange a colonoscopy.
 Tests revealed the discomfort was due to a very large polyp in her bowel which the doctors were able to remove before it became cancerous.
 AJ was advised that had any more time passed, the outcome would have been far more sinister.

-Read AJ's full story here

-MAY 2011

-CORPORATE BOWEL SCREENING PROGRAM

-Less than twelve months after the Jodi Lee

-Foundation was founded, we launched an

-Australian-first corporate bowel screening program

-to educate employees about the importance of

-screening to detect bowel cancer early.